avigloz/fluid-db/README.md

 ### How does FluidDB differ from other NoSQL implementations?

 The main differences are as follows:
-- No long-term redundancy (by default)
+- No long-term or global/widespead redundancy (by default)
 - Lazy availibility

 ### What the #$&^?